-- 1. That the Board of Directors holds a public hearing to introduce proposed Ordinance No. 2016-1 in connection with the proposed adoption of the 2016 Edition of the California Fire Code and 2015 International Fire Code with certain local amendments and additions and Appendix A of the 2015 International Wildland-Urban Interface Code. - 2.
-That the Board of Directors at a subsequent public hearing to be held on November 22, 2016 adopts Ordinance No. 2016-1 adopting the 2016 Edition of the California Fire Code and 2015 International Fire Code with certain local amendments and additions and Appendix A of the 2015 International Wildland-Urban Interface Code
+- 1. That the Board of Directors holds a public hearing and second reading of Ordinance No. 2019-6 to adopt the 2019 Edition of the California Fire Code and 2018 International Fire Code with certain local amendments and additions and Appendix A of the 2018 International Wildland-Urban Interface Code - 2.
+That the Board of Directors adopts ordinance No. 2019-6 to adopt the 2019 Edition of the California Fire Code and 2018 International Fire Code with certain local amendments and additions and Appendix A of the 2019 International Wildland-Urban Interface Code

-Procedural Note
+Procedural note

 Typically, the Board of Directors conducts the public hearing on a proposed ordinance at the time of introduction and first reading.
-California Government Code Sections 50022.1 et seq. requires a slightly different procedure for an ordinance that is adopting another code by reference, as is the case here.
+Government Code Sections 50022.1 et seq. requires a slightly different procedure for an ordinance that is adopting another code by reference, as is the case here.
 When a code is adopted by reference, the public hearing must be scheduled after the first reading (i.e., at the time of the second reading and adoption).